jbobbylopez/Twitter-List/README.md

 #### Description

 Twitter::List provides the ability to easily create Twitter lists and populate them with a list of Twitter usernames.

+#### Twitter::List Examples

+##### Twitter::List::CPANAuthors

+A list creation library called Twitter::List::CPANAuthors is also provided as an example of one way to write a custom list generator module.

+There is also a sample caller script (bin/app-example.pl) which makes use of Twitter::List::CPANAuthors to create a List on Twitter, and populate it with the Twitter IDs of all the CPAN authors using data from the MetaCPAN API.

 #### Warning